Pin rules for search

 Pin rule conflicts

-Pin ranking rules override the content that should otherwise appear at a specific position in the search results.
-This includes other pin rules that target the same position, so merchandisers must not create multiple pin rules that target the same position for the same query.
+Pin rules override the content that should otherwise appear at a specific position in the search results for a particular query.
+This includes other product pins or sponsored product pins that target the same position, so merchandisers must not create multiple pin rules that target the same position for the same query.

-On March 10, you create another rule that pins the product "Okeanos Kayak" at position 2 for the queries kayak
+On March 10, you create another rule that pins the product "Okeanos Kayak" at position 2 for the queries kayak, sea kayak, and sports kayak.

 Prerequisites

-To create rules in the Coveo Merchandising Hub (CMH), you must meet the following prerequisites:
+Before you create rules in the Coveo Merchandising Hub (CMH):

 -